-The primary objective for this proposed airspace design is to remove any en-route IFP dependencies from DTY DVOR.
+The primary objective for this proposed airspace design is to remove any en-route IFP dependencies from the DET and LAM DVORs.
 This will be achieved by either replacing the current connectivity using RNAV5 procedures or removing the procedure altogether.
-The en-route flight procedures under consideration are all STARs and terminal holding patterns where DTY is material to their definition.
-In withdrawing the CHASE 3A STAR, the en-route dependency will also be removed from the WHI NDB.
+The en-route flight procedures under consideration are all STARs and holding patterns where DET or LAM is material to their definition.